 Library Hours: Monday through Thursday, 7:00 am – 6:00 pm; Friday 7:00 am – 3:30 pm

-Please note that on occasion the library will be closed for meetings, student activities, and other special events.
+Please note that the library will occasionally be closed for meetings, student activities, and other special events.

 When performing a search through the Follett Destiny Online Catalog, the search results page will display all available options: paper books held on the shelves, eBooks available for download, and audiobooks and DVDs available for checkout.
 The Follett Destini Library Catalog is searchable on any electronic device.